Eagles stay alive with 32-30 win over Texans

 Foles then connected with Ertz on a 23-yard TD to give the Eagles a 29-16 lead.
 Elliott missed the extra point.

-Ertz had 12 catches to break Jason Witten’s single-season record for tight ends.
+Ertz had 12 catches to break Jason Witten’s record.
 Ertz has 113.
 Witten had 110 catches for the Dallas Cowboys in 2012.

 Watson ran in from the 5 one play after Clowney’s strip-sack and recovery, giving the Texans a 9-7 lead.